 Young children, when feeling insecure may insist (through body language, tears, or words) that they feel safer with a parent in the room.

-Often, the goodbye is the hardest part for both parent and child, however, many children who cry and become distressed when a parent leaves quickly recover once the class has begun.
+It may be hard for you to resist prolonging or avoiding departure to comfort your child or avoid tantrums.
+At first, the goodbye is the hardest part for both parent and child.
+Many children who cry and become distressed when a parent leaves, quickly recover once the class has begun.
+You can help to ease your child’s separation anxiety with the help of teachers who know how to conquer first day jitters.

 If you want to see a teacher in action to make sure the class is right for you, the best time to do this is prior to the start of the class/season.
 If this opportunity is not advertised by the studio, just ask how or when you might observe a class before registering or enrolling.